GluuFederation/docs-ce-prod/3.1.1/source/index.md

 ## Identity Management
 Via the "oxTrust" admin interface, and using an LDAP browser, you can manage your Gluu Server's identity and object data such as user profiles, configuration data, tokens and credentials.

-The Gluu Server does **not** do things like delegated administration, role definition, approvals and workflows, etc. In large enterprise workflows the Gluu Server is a consumer of identity management and governance data and policies.
+The Gluu Server does **not** do things like delegated administration, role definition, approvals and workflows, etc. In enterprise workflows, the Gluu Server is a consumer of identity management and governance data and policies.

-If you have an existing identity management platform, or have written your own identity management tool(s), you can send identity data to the Gluu Server using the System for Cross-domain Identity Management protocol, aka [SCIM](./user-management/scim2.md).
+If you have an existing identity management platform, or have written your own identity management tool(s), you can send identity data to the Gluu Server using the [SCIM protocol](./user-management/scim2.md).

 !!!
 Note
     If you are looking for a good open source IDM and governance platform, we recommend checking out [Evolveum Midpoint](https://evolveum.com/midpoint/).